2026-05-14 13:45:05 | EST

 News Analysis

-Get expert US stock recommendations backed by technical analysis, market trends, and institutional activity to maximize returns while minimizing downside risk.
-Our team of experienced analysts constantly monitors market movements to identify the most promising opportunities for your portfolio.
+Free US stock market sentiment analysis and institutional activity tracking to understand what smart money is doing in the market.
+Our tools reveal buying and selling patterns of large institutional investors who often move markets.
 Fears over rising mortgage rates and accelerating inflation tied to the ongoing Middle East conflict are dampening the housing market in England and Wales.
 A recent monthly survey from the Royal Institution of Chartered Surveyors (RICS) reveals a "noticeable softening" in buyer demand, with sellers increasingly opting to hold onto their properties.

 Live News